ember-parr/Fullstack-Rage-Against-The-Virtual-Machine/README.md

 # Tabloid - Fullstack
+group project completed at Nashville Software School [February 2021] My contribution during 1st sprint: post comment components (full CRUD functionality on comments for each post on site) My contribution during 2nd sprint: ability to add reactions to posts, view posts by individual users, display estimated read time for each post.

-## We have two sprints to implement a production ready Tabloid application.
+### Project Goal: We have two sprints to implement a production ready Tabloid application.

-### Getting Started
+#### Getting Started (project instructions)

 1. Pull down this repo